gurug-prog/light-schedule-api/README.md

 ## Usage

-Before using API of the project you can fill the database with dummy values.
+Before using API of the project you can fill the database with dummy values (addresses and light groups for correct work are required) and export your schedules.

 Next you can start using this API using built-in Swagger UI by the link: https://localhost:5050/swagger/index.html